 The model above first specifies the level 1 model that estimates ADL and IADL for each individual (i) at each observed point in time (t).
 In this model, time is represented by the wave of the observation (from 1 to 7).
-We tested a quadratic wave term in the level 1 model to allow the trajectories to take on non-linear shapes, however, the quadratic term was not statistically significant and did not alter the model substantially and were, as a consequence, not included in the final models.
+We tested a quadratic wave term in the level 1 model to allow the trajectories to take non-linear shapes, however, the quadratic term was not statistically significant and did not alter the model substantially and were, as a consequence, not included in the final models.
 In the first equation (1), the intercept β0i estimates the mean ADL of person i in wave 1 or wave 2 while β1i the linear growth of ADL and IADL over time for individual i.
-In equation 2 and 3 the intercept and slope are defined for each individual in the sample.
+In equations 2 and 3 the intercept and slope are defined for each individual in the sample.
 The inclusion of cohort and sex enables the modelling of the intercept and the slope separately for each cohort and sex.
-Moreover, an interaction term was included between sex and cohort, and between wave and cohort, these interaction terms enabled different trajectories across waves and between the sexes.
+Moreover, an interaction term was included between sex and cohort, and between wave and cohort, these interaction terms allow us to model different trajectories across waves and between the sexes.

-The model was estimates separately for ADL and IADL in the complete sample of all thirteen countries, and then in subsamples of four European regions specified above (Eastern Europe, Northern Europe, Southern Europe, and Western Europe).
+The model was estimates separately for ADL and IADL in the complete sample of all thirteen countries, and then in subsamples of four European regions specified above.

 From these models, we estimated the probability of the outcome occurring for each cohort across waves and by sex.
 In the final step, wave was transformed into the average age of each cohort at each survey wave to facilitate a more intuitive interpretation of the growth in the outcome measure over time.

 Calibrated cross-sectional weights from the first wave that the participants were included were used to account for imbalances in the sample.
-We performed sensitivity tests to assess whether applying weights affected the results from the analyses.
-These tests showed that applying weights did not affect the main results of the analyses (see Supplementary figure 1-4 for the main results without weights).
+Sensitivity tests confirmed that applying weights does not affect the results from the analyses (see Supplementary figure 1-4 for the main results without weights).

 Results

 Table 1 shows descriptive statistics for the complete pooled data from all regions, by cohort and wave.
 The number of observations in each cohort and wave ranged from 3 165 persons for the youngest cohort of women (born between 1945 and 1949) in wave two, to 69 persons in the oldest cohort of men (born between 1920 and 1924) in wave seven.
-For each cohort, the highest number of observations were seen in wave two, this occurred because we included respondents that entered the survey at either wave one or wave two.
+For each cohort, the highest number of observations were seen in wave two.
+This occurred because we included respondents that entered the survey at either wave one or wave two.

-Our results from table 1 show that ADL and IADL limitations increased with age within each cohort.
+Our results from table 1 show that ADL and IADL limitations increase with age within each cohort.
 In the first wave (2004) of the youngest cohort (aged between 55 and 59) 4.9 percent had ADL limitations, while at the last observation (wave 7) when the cohort was aged between 68 and 72, the proportion with ADL limitations had increased to 7.3 percent.
 The corresponding increase in IADL ranged from 10.6 percent in wave one to 14.2 in wave seven.
 When the oldest cohort (born between 1920 and 1924) was aged between 80 and 84 at wave one, 27.1 percent of the cohort had ADL limitations, whereas at the end of the follow-up period 61.8 percent of the cohort (now aged between 93 and 97) had ADL limitations.
 For the oldest cohort, there was also a corresponding increase in IADL limitations from 43.8 percent in wave 1 to 80.1 in wave 7.

 Table 1.
 Descriptive statistics of the analytical sample.